untoldengine/UntoldEngine/docs/Architecture/textureStreamingSystem.md

 ## Scenario: A City Block with 500 Buildings

-Imagine a USDZ scene with a city block containing 500 buildings.
+Imagine a tiled scene with a city block containing 500 buildings.
 Each building has a `RenderComponent` with meshes and submeshes, and each submesh has a `Material` containing up to four PBR textures:

 - **Base Color** (sRGB)
 - **Roughness** (linear)